bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Clear
+- Mostly Clear
-- 87% humidity
+- 88% humidity
-- 7 mph wind
+- 8 mph wind
-- 5% cloud cover
+- 15% cloud cover
 - 74 AQI 🟨
 - About 1.6 inches of snow on the ground